-An increased emphasis on health care, innovative engineering and technological advances have contributed to a rising demand for biomedical engineers.
-The U.S. Department of Labor expects biomedical engineering to grow at an above average rate and become the fastest-growing engineering field over the next decade.
+An increased emphasis on health care, innovative engineering and technological advances have contributed to the rising demand for biomedical engineers.
 With a Doctor of Philosophy in biomedical engineering from UNT, you’ll be prepared for an engineering career that solves societal problems, advances technology and improves the quality of life for people everywhere.

 The College of Engineering has state-of-the-art instructional facilities and top-ranked research laboratories.
 With cutting-edge research equipment, our labs offer exciting possibilities for study and discovery.
 You can also work with faculty members researching:

 Our student-focused program offers several pathways to help you further your academic and career goals.
 We offer the following sub-tracks: